 - be enrolled full time (12+ credits) and

 - complete all FAFSA-related requirements (such as verification) by June 1.

 - Students may receive a maximum of eight full-time semester grants.

-Temple University employee dependents receiving Tuition Remission are not eligible to receive the Temple University grant (TUG).
+- Temple University employee dependents receiving tuition remission are not eligible to receive the Temple University Grant (TUG).

-You must report additional funding sources not listed on your financial aid offer, including Tuition Remission, University or non-University scholarships and grants such as Academic Merit scholarships, outside Scholarships, and Grants from all sources to Student Financial Services (SFS).
+- Students must report additional funding sources not listed on their financial aid offer, including tuition remission; university or non-university scholarships; and grants such as academic merit scholarships, outside scholarships and grants from all sources to Student Financial Services (SFS).

 - These additional sources of funding can impact your current financial aid funding offer and eligibility.
 TUG may have to be reduced or eliminated due to the additional resources reported to SFS after the aid offer is issued.

 - All adjustment notifications to the financial aid offer will be sent via email and available in real time on the financial aid offer in the Costs and Aid tab of the TUportal.